LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 }
 ```

-In the policy itself, I immediately thought that an `administrator` will be able to do everything.
-So for this, I immediately remembered the `before` [Policy Filter](https://laravel.com/docs/authorization#authorizing-actions-using-policies) method.
-In this method, we will just return true if the user has the role of `administrator`.
+In the policy itself, I immediately thought that an `administrator` would be able to do everything.
+So, I immediately remembered the `before` [Policy Filter](https://laravel.com/docs/authorization#authorizing-actions-using-policies) method.
+In this method, we will just return `true` if the user has the role of `administrator`.

-For other CRUD methods, I thought about what check needs to be done.
-And it's very simple, we just need to check that role is the `Company Owner`, and that the users' company is the company in which he tries to do the action.
+I thought about what check needs to be done for other CRUD methods.
+And it's very simple: we just need to check that role is the `Company Owner` and that the user's company is where he tries to do the action.

 So, the whole policy code is below.